RugeroCarmelo/EBM_tool/README.md

 # EBM tool

-Recommendations are processed using the camunda (https://camunda.com/).
+Recommendations are processed using the camunda dmn engine(https://camunda.com/).
 The ontology is displayed using OWL2Prefuse (http://owl2prefuse.sourceforge.net/).
 To try the tool click the file menu and open the test file in the data folder

 ## Getting Started